When the cost of getting to work becomes a barrier

 • Flexible start and finish times to support carpooling, use of public transport, or to avoid peak traffic

-Reducing travel where possible
+Reducing unnecessary travel

 • Replacing non-essential in-person meetings with Teams or Zoom